MintyDAO/MintyDAO-contracts/README.md

 if 100 tokens are emitted on week 50, 1000 ve is need to emit full 0.5% to voter pools.

 If only 200 ve votes then only 0.1% will be emitted for those voted pools

+7) Add migration for minter for case if issue will be found

 ```